azminewasi/CIOL-website-template/README.md

-# CIOL Member's Personal Website Template
+# Personal Website Template

 ## Overview
 This template is designed for CIOL (Computational Intelligence and Operations Lab) members to showcase their work, achievements, and publications.
 It provides an easy-to-navigate, responsive platform for sharing your professional profile, news, updates, and research.
+This website template is developed by [*Azmine Toushik Wasi*](https://azminewasi.github.io/).

 A live version of the site can be visible at : [rafia-islam.github.io](https://rafia-islam.github.io/)